-The Geographic Information Science Center of Excellence (GIScCE) is a joint collaboration between
+The Geospatial Science Center of Excellence (GSCE) is a joint collaboration between

 South Dakota State University (SDSU) and the United States Geological Survey's National Center for Earth Resources

 Observation and Sciences (EROS).
-The purpose of the GIScCE is to enable South Dakota State University faculty and
+The purpose of the GSCE is to enable South Dakota State University faculty and

 students, and EROS scientists to carry out collaborative research, seek professional development, and implement